Ground Rod Installation

 Bentonite is an earth clay natural formed by volcanic action; it is composed of the Mineral montmorillontite, a hydrous aluminum silicate.

-Bentonite has all the qualities of the ideal back fill for Ground Rods.
+Bentonite has all the qualities of the ideal back fill for ground rods.
 It is easy to prepare, non corrosive, and highly conductive.
 When mixed with water it will absorb up to 13x its dry volume and it becomes a thick paste.
-This consistency will stick to anything that it contacts.
-This consistence helps hold the Ground Rod in place and physically insulates it from the surrounding dirt.
+This consistency will stick to anything that it contacts, and.
+This helps hold the Ground Rod in place and physically insulates it from the surrounding dirt.

-Bentonite has a resistivity of 2.5 ohms-M at 300% moisture.
+Bentonite has a resistivity of 2.5 ohms-M at 100% moisture.
 This low resistance is a result of the electrolyte formed when water is added.
-The water held in the Bentonite clay allows the minerals in the clay (soda, potash, lime, magnesia and other material salts) to ionize.
+The water held in the bentonite clay allows the minerals in the clay (soda, potash, lime, magnesia and other material salts) to ionize.
 The result is a strong electrolyte with a pH as high as 10.

 INSTALLATION OF A VERTICAL GROUND ROD